What is a LIMS?

 Enhanced Collaboration

-As teams grow and become more distributed, you must select a platform that allows for secure collaboration no matter where your team is.
+As teams grow and become more distributed, you must select a platform that allows for secure collaboration no matter where your people are .
+We've seen instances where different scientists were updating multiple versions of the same sample tracking spreadsheet.
+The result?
+Data integrity failures and lost samples.

 Fifty percent of preclinical data can’t be reproduced.
 Because the problem costs billions annually, you could save money and share data better with LIMS.